jonathan89829/IOTA/IOTA private net/README.md

 # IOTA  Private Net
-This file is to create a private tangle net on your Windows.
+This folder is to create a private tangle net on your Windows.

 ## Requirement
-We need to install Docker and Docker compose first using WSL.
+You need to install Docker and Docker compose first using WSL.
 ### Execute WSL and install Linux Ubuntu
 Go to your terminal or PowerShell run as system administrator:
 ```